How to Get a Sales Tax Registration Number in Washington

 - Estimated gross annual income in Washington

-- Description of what products or services are being sold
+- Description of the business activity including what products or services are being sold

 How much does a sales tax registration number cost in Washington?